780-19 SHELTER ALLOWANCE

 Shelter costs for households living in subsidized housing must be verified at initial application, during the review period or at review if the amount has changed more than $25.00 or if the client has moved to a new location.

-780-19 J. ACCEPTABLE VERIFICATION
+780-19 I. ACCEPTABLE VERIFICATION

-Acceptable verification of questionable shelter and utility costs includes contact from the company or person charging the cost (such as the landlord, utility company, mortgage holder) or documentation, such as a lease agreement showing who is responsible for paying for utilities.
+Acceptable verification of shelter and utility costs includes contact from the company or person charging the cost (such as the landlord, utility company, mortgage holder) or documentation, such as a lease agreement showing who is responsible for paying for utilities.

 Itemized receipts showing monthly charges are acceptable verification of the monthly charges.
 Receipts showing only an amount paid are generally not acceptable since the amount paid may include additional charges such as late fees that are not allowed.